Key points in this chapter

 - Mounting exposure to cyber risk – The rapid expansion of internet-enabled economic activity and the number of connected devices and systems increase the likelihood of widespread malicious cyber activity.
 People in far corners of the globe are gaining online access, as the world becomes more digitised and interconnected.
 This is partly due to smartphone penetration, which has risen markedly in many countries.
 Everyday items such as watches, fridges and cars are now internet connected, as are important customer databases, power plants and government payment systems.
 This increases the volume and quality of information shared electronically, and widens the range of potential targets for perpetrators.

 - Growing risk awareness – Recent high-profile cases of malicious cyber activity and media coverage of data breaches have made companies and other organisations increasingly aware of the risks cyber adversaries pose to their businesses.
-Latest Telstra research shows that 40 per cent of organisations surveyed globally, including 36 per cent of Australian respondents, have implemented cyber-awareness programs as part of their cyber preparation strategy.5 As of February 2018, many businesses in Australia are now required to notify victims and the Privacy Commissioner of data breaches, which will drive further awareness and accountability.
-The growing awareness is increasingly driving companies to adopt frameworks including security audits, risk assessments, compliance tools and continuous end‑user training.
+Latest research from Telstra, Australia’s largest telecommunications provider, shows that 78 per cent of organisations surveyed globally, including 76 per cent of Australian respondents, have an incident response plan in place.5 As of February 2018, many businesses in Australia are now required to notify victims and the Privacy Commissioner of data breaches, which will drive further awareness and accountability.
+The growing awareness is increasingly driving companies to adopt frameworks including security audits, risk assessments, compliance tools and continuous end-user training.

 - Increasing regulation of cyber risk – Governments worldwide are increasingly concerned that cyber attacks could hit crucial economic sectors.
 Many are issuing new laws to ensure organisations bolster their cyber security controls.
 The expected growth in cyber-related regulation is likely to prompt organisations to increase their security spending.
 For example, increasing regulatory oversight has already forced banks and insurance companies to be more acutely aware of malicious cyber activity threatening their operations.
 The new data breach notification laws in Australia now require all businesses with an annual turnover of $3 million or more to publicly disclose any case where they believe personal data was compromised, or risk hefty fines.
 Similar laws have been in place in the US for years.
 In the EU, new data protection regulation, including privacy provisions, came into force in May 2018.
 Such mandatory standards will almost certainly lead to higher demand for new cyber security products and services – a recent survey shows that almost half of all Australian small and medium-sized businesses with an annual turnover of over $3 million do not consider themselves prepared for the new disclosure laws.6